rainyroads/twitter-saucenao/README.md

 ## (05/11/2021) Shadowbans and DMCA abuse

-Twitter has recently engaged in shadowbanning the SauceNaoPls account in response to us actively working to expose Twitter's broken and abusive copyright system.

-It seems rather than deal with the rampant abuse, Twitter has decided it’s easier to silently censor the one bot on the platform that tries to credit artists.

-At the moment, many legitimate artist accounts are being closed because of false/malicious copyright complaints by bad actors attempting to blackmail these people into paying them to regain access to their account.
+Many legitimate artist accounts on Twitter are being closed because of false/malicious copyright complaints by bad actors attempting to blackmail these people into paying them to regain access to their account.

 Examples: